linebender/linebender.github.io/content/blog/2024-05-22-rustl-2024-unconference.md

 (Well, not all!
 [One small project](https://github.com/makepad/makepad) with indomitable maintainers still holds out against the invaders.)

-The consensus during this discussion seemed to be that Winit was there to stay, and that any changes we wanted would probably come in the form of upstream contributions, not competing projects.
+The consensus during this discussion seemed to be that Winit was there to stay.
+[TAO](https://github.com/tauri-apps/tao) users present were generally interested in being able to use upstream winit in the future, if its API adopts or supersedes the improvements made in TAO.
+Most were happy to see winit becoming more trait-oriented, and to see the `dpi` crate spun off from winit.

 Glazier is still shelved and we're planning to port its features to Winit until it reaches feature parity.